kchousos/BSc-Thesis/chapters/08-future.md

 To thoroughly establish OverHAuL’s effectiveness, extensive large-scale evaluation beyond the initial 10-project corpus is imperative.
 Applying the tool to repositories indexed in the clib package manager [@clibs], which encompasses hundreds of C libraries, would test scalability and robustness across diverse real-world settings.
 Such a broad benchmark would also enable systematic comparisons against state-of-the-art automated fuzzing frameworks like OSS-Fuzz-Gen and AutoGen, elucidating OverHAuL’s relative strengths and identifying areas for improvement [@oss-fuzz-gen; @sun2024].

-Complementing broad benchmarking, detailed ablation studies dissecting the contributions of individual pipeline components and algorithmic choices will yield critical insights into what drives OverHAuL’s performance.
+Complementing broad benchmarking, detailed ablation and matrix studies dissecting the contributions of individual pipeline components and algorithmic choices will yield critical insights into what drives OverHAuL’s performance.
 Understanding the impact of each module will guide targeted optimizations and support evidence-based design decisions.

 Furthermore, an economic analysis exploring resource consumption---such as API token usage and associated monetary costs---relative to fuzzing effectiveness would be valuable for assessing the practical viability of integrating LLM-based fuzz driver generation into continuous integration processes.